jwdink/eyetrackingR/README.md

 - Brock Ferguson (brock.ferguson@gmail.com)

 This package is designed to make dealing with eye-tracking data easier.
 It addresses tasks along the pipeline from raw data to analysis and visualization.
-It offers several popular types of analyses, including linear and growth curve time analyses, onset-contingent reaction time analyses, and bootstrapping cluster analyses, as well as novel non-parametric approaches to time-series data.
+It offers several popular types of analyses, including growth-curve analysis, onset-contingent reaction time analyses, as well as several non-parametric bootstrapping approaches.

 www.eyetrackingr.com